ezraroi/Human-AI-Collab/3-the-metric-of-growth-high-resolution-uncerta.md

 - User maintains verification (germane) → prevents dependency

 The Anti-Otto Safeguard:
-Unlike Otto's notebook (which reliably stores integrated knowledge), the AI must remain a catalyst not a cognitive extension.
+Unlike Otto’s notebook (which can be treated as reliable storage), AI cannot be treated as an automatically trusted cognitive extension; it must be used with verification, as a catalyst for the user’s own processing.
 The system prevents dependency through:
 1. Mandatory verification (felt sense check prevents blind acceptance)
 2. Resolution monitoring (awareness of what you do/don't understand)
 3. Journal requirement (externalization proves understanding)

 The goal is not efficiency but capacity growth.
-[Cognitive offloading](cognitive-offloading.md) that increases [C (capacity)](c-capacity.md) over time is productive; offloading that maintains or decreases C is [PSB](protein-shake-brain-psb.md).
+[Cognitive offloading](cognitive-offloading.md) is productive when it offloads retrieval/storage while preserving internal processing ([Alpha-Function](alpha-function.md)); it becomes destructive when it offloads the processing itself, risking [Protein Shake Brain.](protein-shake-brain-psb.md)
 ### 3.2 How This Strengthens Your Model
 ### 1. Provides Operational Decision Rules
 Instead of just "use [Reflective Prompting](reflective-prompting.md) not PSB," you now have specific criteria: